-This table describes the fees and expenses that you may pay if you buy and hold Administrative Class shares of the Portfolio.
+This table describes the fees and expenses that you may pay if you buy, hold and sell Administrative Class shares of the Portfolio.
+You may pay other fees, such as commissions and other fees to financial intermediaries, which are not reflected in the table and example below.
 Overall fees and expenses of investing in the Portfolio are higher than shown because the table does not reflect variable contract fees and expenses.

-Shareholder Fees (fees paid directly from your investment): N/A Annual Portfolio Operating Expenses (expenses that you pay each year as a percentage of the value of your investment):
+Shareholder Fees (fees paid directly from your investment): N/A

+Annual Portfolio Operating Expenses (expenses that you pay each year as a percentage of the value of your investment):

 Administrative Class

 Management Fees 0.60%

 Distribution and/or Service (12b-1) Fees 0.15%

-Other Expenses (1) 0.03%
+Other Expenses (1) 0.04%

-Total Annual Portfolio Operating Expenses 0.78%
+Total Annual Portfolio Operating Expenses 0.79%

-"Other Expenses" include interest expense of 0.03%.
+&quot;Other Expenses" include interest expense of 0.04%.
 Interest expense is borne by the Portfolio separately from the management fees paid to Pacific Investment Management Company LLC ("PIMCO").
 Excluding interest expense, Total Annual Portfolio Operating Expenses are 0.75% for Administrative Class shares.

 Example.
 The Example is intended to help you compare the cost of investing in Administrative Class shares of the Portfolio with the costs of investing in other mutual funds.
-The Example assumes that you invest

-\$10,000 for the time periods indicated, and then redeem all your shares at the end of those periods.
+The Example assumes that you invest \$10,000 for the time periods indicated, and then redeem all your shares at the end of those periods.
 The Example also assumes that your investment has a 5% return each year and that the Portfolio's operating expenses remain the same.
 Although your actual costs may be higher or lower, the Example shows what your costs would be based on these assumptions.
 The Example does not reflect fees and expenses of any variable annuity contract or variable life insurance policy, and would be higher if it did.

-1 Year 3 Years 5 Years 10 Years Administrative Class \$80 \$249 \$433 \$966
+1 Year 3 Years 5 Years 10 Years Administrative Class \$81 \$252 \$439 \$978